 Similarly you could use cut-outs of letters and numbers on the wall as a backdrop (make or cover each one using a different texture ex, grass, foam, balloons, etc).
-Or for 3D effect you can buy some of these cheap 8" paper mache letters (below -USA only) and cover them in things like glitter, feathers, sequins, polka dot stickers etc. Then arrange them over a wall or create a curtain by suspending them on vertical strips of string / ribbon from floor to ceiling.
+Or for 3D effect you can buy some of these cheap 8" paper mache letters and cover them in things like glitter, feathers, sequins, polka dot stickers etc. Then arrange them over a wall or create a curtain by suspending them on vertical strips of string / ribbon from floor to ceiling.

 If you're not including the 'Brought to you by the letter...' theme above in your Elmo birthday party ideas, you can still include some Sesame Street style letters by making labels for each dish that reads 'C is for Cookie', 'P is for Pizza' etc. Just don't use labels like this if you're dressing the table with objects that all start with a particular letter otherwise you'll just confuse things.

 If budget permits, use some long pile red faux fur as the tablecloth to give a soft Elmo-like feel.
-If your budget won't stretch to covering the whole table, just use a red tablecover then create a runner down the center out of fur.
+If your budget won't stretch to covering the whole table, just use a red or white tablecover then create a runner down the center out of fur.

 Red Gerberas (right) are the perfect flowers to use for kid's Elmo party as they have a simple daisy-like appearance.
 So pick up a couple to arrange in small Mason jars on the table.
 You could also surround the Mason jars with crayons standing upright and tied in place with ribbon.